Interpretable Machine Learning for Resource Allocation with Application to Ventilator Triage: Conclusion

 \section{Conclusion}

-In this work we study the problem of computing interpretable resource allocation guidelines, focusing on triage of ventilator for COVID-19 patients.
+In this work, we study the problem of computing interpretable resource allocation guidelines, focusing on the triage of ventilators for COVID-19 patients.
 We present an algorithm that computes a \textit{tree policy} for finite-horizon MDPs by interweaving algorithms for computing classification trees and algorithms solving MDPs.
 Developing bounds on the suboptimality of this tree policy compared to the optimal unconstrained policy is an important future direction.
 Additionally, we provide valuable insights on the performances of official triage guidelines for policy makers and practitioners.
 We found that the New York State (NYS) guidelines may fail to lower the number of deaths, and performs similarly as the simpler First-Come-First-Served allocation rule.
 Our empirical study finds that our interpretable tree policies based only on SOFA may improve upon the NYS guidelines, by being less aggressive in exclusions of the patients.
 Some medical studies have found that SOFA may not be informative for Sars-CoV-2 triage decisions~\citep{wunsch2020comparison}.
-We show that SOFA is not necessarily useless, but this depends greatly on how the decision maker uses it.
-Remarkably, our simulations also show that it may not be beneficial to include more information (e.g., demographics and comorbidities) in the triage and reassessment recommendations.
-In particular, this may not lead to lower number of deaths, on the top of raising important ethical issues.
-Overall, our simulations of various triage guidelines for distributing ventilators during the COVID-19 pandemic revealed serious limitations in achieving the utilitarian goals these guidelines are designed to fulfill.
+We show that SOFA is not necessarily useless, but this depends greatly on how the decision maker uses it. \tb{Remarkably, our simulations also show that including much more information in the triage and reassessment recommendations (e.g., demographics and comorbidities) may not have any improvement in the survival among the patient population, on the top of raising important ethical issues.} Overall, our simulations of various triage guidelines for distributing ventilators during the COVID-19 pandemic revealed serious limitations in achieving the utilitarian goals these guidelines are designed to fulfill.
 Guidelines that were designed \textit{prior} to the pandemic need to be reconsidered and modified accordingly to incorporate the novel data available.
-Our work can help revise guidelines to better balance competing moral aims (e.g., utilitarian objectives vs. fairness).
-Interesting directions include studying guidelines with later times of reassessments (e.g., reassessment after $7$ or $10$ days on ventilators) or different objectives (such the total number of \textit{life-years} saved).
+Our work can help revise guidelines to better balance competing moral aims.